Choose your language

 Security considerations for direct printing

 Direct printing may seem more secure and convenient than shared print queues.
-After all, each user has their own printer and they don’t have to share.
-Like a single child who gets all the chocolate bar to themselves.
-But the main tradeoff with direct printing is a lack of control and security.
+After all, each user has their own printer and they don’t have to share, but the main tradeoff with direct printing is a lack of control and security.

 Security considerations for shared print queues